shaloo/docs.arcana/docs/migration/main-auth-v1.0.9-migration.md

 ## What has Changed?

-This is a major release of the {{config.extra.arcana.product_name}} product since the last release that included support for gasless transactions.
+This is a major release of the {{config.extra.arcana.product_name}} product since the last release.
 The updates include:

 * {{config.extra.arcana.sdk_name}}
   - Global Keys feature does not require setting up social logins via the social provider's console